Oil Creek State Park

 The wooded hills of Oil Creek Gorge look almost as they did before the boom.
 A few wells are still active in the park, pulling the last bits of oil and natural gas from the earth which nature laid down millions of years ago.

 “The oil rush changed the pace of the world, and greased the wheels of the machine age.
 It lit up the future, fueled wars, speeded peace and is still flowing strong.”

 References: Unless stated otherwise, the above quotes are from Paul Giddon's book "Early Days of Oil."

 Picnicking: Blood Farm Day Use Area and Egbert Farm Day Use Area are on the southern side of the park and are ideal settings for an enjoyable outing.
 The day use areas have picnic tables, charcoal grills, drinking fountains, restrooms, playfields, and picnic pavilions that may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.
-Call 888-PA-PARKS for reservations.
-Picnic tables and restrooms are at key points along the bicycle trail.

 Make a reservation.